 Governmental Federal Voluntary Service

-The Governmental Federal Voluntary Service (in German: Bundesfreiwilligendienst - BFD) [www.bundesfreiwilligendienst.de] is a special voluntary program initiated by the German government, which started in July 2011.
+The Governmental Federal Voluntary Service (in German: Bundesfreiwilligendienst - BFD) [www.bundesfreiwilligendienst.de] is a special voluntary program initiated by the German government in July 2011.
 For a time period of 6-12 months, volunteers get to work within a non-profit project or organisation.
 The BFD is open to people of any age, as long as they have fulfilled their compulsory school attendance.
 Nevertheless, you should be at least 18 years of age if you want to participate in the programme as a foreigner.
 If you're still a minor, your hosting organisation would have to assume the position as your supervisor in your parents stead - and most organisations would prefer to avoid the extra-responsibilities.
 The programme supports activities ranging from social, cultural, environmental and recreational issues.
 Volunteers will participate in pedagogical seminars and they will be assigned a personal mentor.

 The BFD is also open to foreigners.
 If you would like to take part in the BFD, you will need a residence title for specific purposes.
 Generally BFD volunteers will be granted a special residence permit according to § 18 of the Residence Act (www.gesetze-im-internet.de/aufenthg_2004/__18.html).